Is the world made of loops?: Objections

-To emphasise that loops are no better than $A$, we can even arrange for a gauge transformation to \emph{induce} a loop deformation (thus strengthening the duality): Level rays of unit length determine a unit circle, which will then be `deflated' into a smaller loop by a gauge transformation (\ref{gauge}); to every such transformation there corresponds a different loop $\sigma_0^\lambda$.
-If a potential subject to (\ref{gauge}) is too flimsy to exist, how can loops also subject to (\ref{gauge}) be any better?
+To emphasize that loops are no better than $A$, we can even arrange for a gauge transformation to \emph{induce} a loop deformation (thus strengthening the duality): Level rays of unit length determine a unit circle, which will then be `deflated' into a smaller loop by a gauge transformation (\ref{gauge}); to every such transformation there corresponds a different loop $\sigma_0^\lambda$.
+If a potential subject to (\ref{gauge}) is too flimsy to exist, why should loops also subject to (\ref{gauge}) be any better?
 Are vectors any more real than the covectors dual to them?
-Is a Lagrangian any less real than the Hamiltonian dual to it?
+Is a Lagrangian ontologically inferior to the Hamiltonian dual to it?
 Does momentum exist more than velocity?